 - A. A podiatrist shall renew a registration no later than June 30 of each year by submitting to the Board: - 1.
-An application form provided by the Board, signed and dated by the podiatrist, and notarized that contains: - a.
-The podiatrist's name, - b.
-The address of each location where the podiatrist dispenses drugs and devices, - c.
-The types of drugs and devices the podiatrist dispenses, and - d.
-The podiatrist's Drug Enforcement Administration registration number issued by the Department of Justice under 21 U.S.C.
-801 et seq.; and - 2.
+An application form provided by the Board, signed and dated by the podiatrist, that contains questions approved by the Board. - 2.
 The fee required in R4-25-103. - B. If a podiatrist fails to submit the information required in subsection (A) and the registration renewal fee required in R4-25-103 by June 30, the podiatrist's registration expires.
 If a registration expires, the podiatrist shall: - 1.
 Immediately cease dispensing drugs or devices, and - 2.
 Register pursuant to R4-25-602 before dispensing drugs and devices.